Soviet destroyer Voykov: Design and description

 The Leytenant Ilin-class ships were originally intended to have an armament of two single four-inch (102 mm) Pattern 1911 Obukhov guns and a dozen 450 mm torpedo tubes in six double mounts.
 The Naval General Staff changed this to four triple mounts once they became available and then decided to exchange a torpedo mount for two more four-inch guns in August 1915 while the ships were still under construction.
 One of these guns was mounted on the forecastle and three on the stern, aft of the torpedo tubes.
 All of these guns were on the centerline and interfered with each other's movements.
-Anti-aircraft defense was provided by a 40 mm anti-aircraft (AA) gun in a single mount amidships.
+Anti-aircraft defense was provided by a 76 mm air-defense gun M1914/15 in a single mount amidships.
 The Leytenant Ilins were completed with one triple torpedo mount between the forward funnels and two mounts aft of the rear funnel.
 The ships could carry 80 M1912 naval mines.
 They were also fitted with a Barr and Stroud rangefinder and two 60 cm searchlights.